You do not need to throw your phone in a lake

 What are the first signs that a digital detox is working?

-Most people notice improved sleep quality within 2-3 days of removing the phone from the bedroom.
-By day 4-5, attention span during conversations and reading tends to improve.
+Most people notice improved sleep quality within two to three days of removing the phone from the bedroom.
+By day four or five, attention span during conversations and reading tends to improve.
 Reduced anxiety and fewer compulsive phone-checking urges typically follow by the end of the first week.
-The boredom and restlessness of the first 48-72 hours are signs the process is working, not signs of failure.
+The boredom and restlessness of the first 48 to 72 hours are signs the process is working, not signs of failure.

 Is a 7-day digital detox long enough to make a lasting change?

 Seven days is enough to break the cycle of compulsive checking, strip harmful triggers, and build initial replacement habits.
-Lasting change depends on the maintenance system you build on Day 7 — the weekly review in particular.
-Research shows that without a maintenance system, detox benefits fade quickly [1].
+Lasting change depends on the maintenance system you build on Day 7, the weekly review in particular.
+Research shows that without a maintenance system, detox benefits tend to fade within two to three weeks.
 The weekly review is what makes the changes durable.

 What should I do if I fail during the digital detox?